2.3 Critical Issues in GenAI

 Watch this video to find out why privacy concerns are so important to every individual.

-Privacy and safety issues extend to the use of the tools as well.
+Privacy and safety issues extend to the use of the applications as well.
 Any organization making use of genAI technologies in Canada are guided by the Office of the Privacy Commissioner of Canada’s Principles for responsible, trustworthy and privacy-protective generative AI technologies.
 Organizations must also abide by the Freedom of Information and Protection of Privacy Act (FIPPA) requirements.
 These obligations also extend to employees.
-Though some genAI tools, such as ChatGPT, have settings that allow users to turn off data collection, which means the tool will not use the inputted prompts or data for later use or training, users still have an obligation to treat information they input in their prompts ethically and to proceed mindfully.
+Though some genAI applications, such as ChatGPT, have settings that allow users to turn off data collection, which means the tool will not use the inputted prompts or data for later use or training, users still have an obligation to treat information they input in their prompts ethically and to proceed mindfully.

 Take Action: